chiangsuanne/E-commerce-Analytics/README.md

 # E-commerce-Analytics
 A project in Google Sheets to analyze sales data and communicate findings in a way that executives can understand easily.
 [Project Link](https://docs.google.com/spreadsheets/d/10b5HvXs2XzCHScZjHYnhYyKPGJEpNpwGi2lTrieSl40/edit#gid=38637670)
+## Introduction

-## Project Overview
+### Company Overview
 An e-commerce company offers a wide range of products.
 With a focus on providing a seamless user experience, the company captures detailed event logs of user activities on its website.
 As part of its commitment to data-driven decision-making, the company was looking to transform raw transaction logs into valuable business metrics.
+### Objective
 My primary tasks included building a conversion funnel, preparing data for cohort analysis, calculating retention rates, and organizing the findings into a polished spreadsheet for presentation to the executive team.

 ## Project Analysis
 **Building a Conversion Funnel:**